Why is it necessary to keep our hands at the junctions of thighs?

 It depends on the length of your arms whether you should bring your hands all the way back to the junction of thigh and abdomen or when you need to slide the hands forward a little on your thighs.
 You do not want your wrists cocked at an uncomfortable angle which happens when you have long arms and you position the hands all the way back to the junction.

-If you are not already studying our Lessons in Meditation you might want to take a look at https://anandapublications.com/search?q=lessons
+If you’ve not already read Lessons in Meditation you might want to take a look.

 Many blessings to you in your meditation practice.